pranalilavate99/Firstdemo/README.md

 # Firstdemo
-this is my first git repository
+this is my first git repository.
-Author=pranali lavate
+Author-pranali lavate